Amazon Pay

 }

-You will receive webhooks for all charges created under a Payment Agreement the same way you would for individual charges, and can respond accordingly.
+You will receive webhooks for all charges created under a Payment Agreement the same way you would for individual charges.